shiraji/KotlinConf2017/talk.md

 There are 5 parts of setup.
 The first setup is JDK

 You don't believe this but kotlin use JDK 1.8 and 1.7...AND 1.6!
-Yes, you need to install 3 JDKs!
+Yes, you need to install 3 version of JDKs!

 According to documentation, we need to have this setting.